rutujajanbandhu/Networking-Servers-/README.md

 ![App Screenshot](Screenshots/Client_Screenshort.jpg)

+In this case if any another client tries to connect a network with the same server, it gives a error cause the server is already connected with a server.

 ## PART II - Multi-Process (Server)
 - In a multi-processor server-client architecture, the server can handle multiple client requests simultaneously.